JesseBrault0709/JesseBrault0709/README.md

 **Welcome!
 I am a full-stack developer currently looking for work in Berlin, Germany.** I began my career as a classically-trained conductor and composer, and am transitioning to software development full-time.
 I love programming, learning new languages and frameworks, and developing interesting and exciting projects.

-My programming interests lie in programming languages themselves (including grammars, lexers, parsers, ASTs, compilation, transpilation, etc.), web and app development (full-stack, including Spring, Node, React, and React Native), programming tools and plugins (Gradle and IntelliJ plugins), and functional programming.
+My programming interests lie in programming languages themselves (including grammars, lexers, parsers, ASTs, compilation, transpilation, etc.), web and app development (full-stack, including Spring, Node, and React), programming tools and plugins (Gradle and IntelliJ plugins), and functional programming.
 I have limited experience with PHP, graphics/game programming, and some systems programming in C/C++.

 Overall, I aim to be highly versatile and adept at adopting new technologies.
 I seek every day to hone my craft and become a better developer.
 I enjoy the logical and linguistic nature of software, and that sweet feeling When Things Just Work™️.
 I also enjoy the collaborative process of bringing new ideas and designs to life.

 ## Current Projects

 ### JVM: Java and Groovy
+- [**groowt**, or **Groovy Web Tools**](https://github.com/JesseBrault0709/groowt): A set of libraries, CLI tools, and Gradle plugins written mostly in Java for facilitating web-development in Groovy, emphasizing the model-view-controller paradigm.
+Includes a custom templating language inspired by ReactJS, with a compiler developed with the ANTLR parser generator.
+2024 *(in progress)*.
 - [**ssg**, or **Static Site Generator**](https://github.com/JesseBrault0709/ssg): A highly-extensible CLI application written entirely in Groovy for statically generating websites from text files and other input.
 I created this out of a need for a static site generator in which I could embed Groovy without all the hassle of a full-size server-oriented framework such as Grails.
 So far, I am using it for all my personal sites, and it has also been used outside of my own projects.
-- [**gcp**, or **Groovy Component Pages**](https://github.com/JesseBrault0709/gcp): Related to the above **ssg** project, a JSX-inspired Java library which will allow for creation of individual 'components', written in Groovy, to be used similar to React components inside a static site generator.
-Essentially, these Groovy-backed components allow for declarative structuring of web page templates with a syntax similar to JSX and access to the rest of the JVM during rendering.
-- **gcp-intellij**: A plugin for IntelliJ which will do syntax highlighting and some minor refactoring for **gcp**. <!-- TODO: upload and link the gcp-intellij repo -->
-- [**fsm**, or **Finite State Machines**](https://github.com/JesseBrault0709/fsm): a Java library with an easy-to-use DSL to incorporate various kinds of finite state machines into applications.
+2023.
-- **jbarchiva**: A Gradle plugin to facilitate easy access to my personal Maven repository at [archiva.jessebrault.com](https://archiva.jessebrault.com/). <!-- TODO: upload and link the jbarchiva repo -->
+- [**jbarchiva**](https://github.com/JesseBrault0709/jbarchiva): A Gradle plugin to facilitate easy access to my personal Maven repository at [archiva.jessebrault.com](https://archiva.jessebrault.com/).
+2022-2024.

 ### JavaScript/TypeScript
 - [**jbci**, or **Jesse Brault Continuous Integration**](https://github.com/JesseBrault0709/jbci): A CI program written in TypeScript which listens to GitHub webhooks and then executes pre-configured shell scripts based on the webhook payload, mainly used to update my websites by simple pushes to my various GitHub repositories.